git-josip/bootcamp-solidity/6-7_weeks/4_TrailOfBits_Excercise_4/README.md

 ## Issue
+Same as in Excercise 1, but with assertion checking.

 As solidity version in use is less than 0.8, and as there is no check in `transfer` method and if transfering more than token user balance uderflow occurrs and then balance can go much higher than limit of 10_000.